rbncha/YoutubeRelatedVideos/README.md

-# Magento 2 Youtube Related Videos
+# Magento 2 Youtube Related Videos via Youtube API

 This is a Magento 2 module.
 This module can be used to show page title related videos from Youtube between page content and footer section.
 I have also implemented magento cache to avoid frequent Youtube API query.
 It stores page wise related Youtube videos in cache until the Magento cache is not cleared.
 There is a cache timeout which can be configured in admin section in seconds.